Lulzasaur/AnChain.AI/README.md

 ## Set Up

-We will fire up a server to fetch data and a frontend to serve up the response in a graph form.
+After installing dependancies, we will fire up a server to fetch data and a frontend to serve up the response in a graph form.

 In backend folder: